hofmannsven/mark-posts/README.txt

 == Support ==

-Always feel free to [raise an issue](https://github.com/hofmannsven/mark-posts/issues) on GitHub.
+Active development of this plugin is handled on GitHub.
+Always feel free to [raise an issue](https://github.com/hofmannsven/mark-posts/issues).

 == Frequently Asked Questions ==